irahbt/simple-sourdough/README.md

 ### Premium Basket/Checkout
 ![Premium Basket/Checkout](./static/images/readme-images/premium/premium-basket.png)
 - The user must have profile, to which the membership will be attached, to access this page.
-- If the user is not logged in / does not have a profile they will be redirected to the Sign In page:
+- If the user is not logged in / does not have a profile they will be redirected to the Sign-In page:
 ![Sign In Redirect](./static/images/readme-images/premium-signin.png)
 - If the user already has a membership they will be redirected to their account:
 ![Account Redirect](./static/images/readme-images/premium/account-redirect.png)